Jack Russell (musician): Great White, solo albums, and Jack Russell's Great White

-In August 2021, Jack Russell's Great White is releasing a sequel to Great White's 1998 tribute album to Led Zeppelin titled Great Zeppelin II: A Tribute to Led Zeppelin.
-On 13 July 2021, a cover of "Whole Lotta Love" was released.
+In August 2021, Jack Russell's Great White released a sequel to Great White's 1998 tribute album to Led Zeppelin titled Great Zeppelin II: A Tribute to Led Zeppelin.
+In July 2021, a cover of "Whole Lotta Love" was released.

-In 2022 Jack began JRGW Road Starz Of Rock Produced By Tommy Blaze, Robby Lochner and Victory Management.
+In January 2024, Russell released a collaboration album with L.A.
+Guns guitarist Tracii Guns, titled Medusa.
+This was Russell's final studio recording before his retirement and death.